 Crossbows must be in sound working condition with a functioning safety, and maintained in compliance with the manufacturer’s specifications.
 Scopes up to 6x power may be used and may be equipped with lines or mill dots, but no light or image may be projected and there may be no range finding capability.
 Except as may be required due to an approved medical exemption, crossbows may only be shot in a standing position and the use of any device or outside agency (including wrapping the sling around the arm, hooked butt-plates, palm rests, stabilizer bars or a prop stick) that allows the mass weight of the bow to be relieved from either arm or to steady the bow is prohibited, but the use of the forward elbow against the ribcage or side is permitted.
 Bolts must be identical in size and weight with a minimum of three (3) vanes.
 Crossbows may only be cocked and loaded while the shooter is at the stake, and while loaded it must remain pointed down range at all times.

-** In the interests of safety and the well being of our youth class competitors, all Youth and Eagle shooters must be able to draw their bow under control and without undue difficulty.
+** In the interests of safety and the well-being of all youth class shooters they must be able to draw their bow under control and without undue difficulty.
 If in the opinion of the Range Official the competitor is having difficulty drawing and controlling the bow, the competitor shall be required to decrease the poundage to allow them to properly draw and shoot the bow regardless of arrow speed.

 CLASSIC CHAMPIONSHIP QUALIFYING: